kylejneubauer18/kylejneubauer18.github.io/essays/design-patterns-its-not-what-you-think.md

   </p>
 </div>

-### Publish-Subscribe Design Pattern
+### Publish-Subscribe Design Pattern (Observer)
 <div style="text-align: justify">
   <p>
-    &nbsp;&nbsp;&nbsp;&nbsp; The second design pattern we will be talking about is the Publish-Subscribe design pattern.
-According to <a href="https://en.wikipedia.org/wiki/Publish–subscribe_pattern">Wikipedia</a> publish-subscribe is a messaging pattern where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead categorize published messahes into classes without knowledge of which subscribes, if any, there maybe.
+    &nbsp;&nbsp;&nbsp;&nbsp; The second design pattern we will be talking about is the Publish-Subscribe design pattern, a variation of Observer design pattern.
+According to <a href="https://en.wikipedia.org/wiki/Publish–subscribe_pattern">Wikipedia</a> publish-subscribe is a messaging pattern where senders of messages, called publishers, do not program the messages to be sent directly to specific receivers, called subscribers, but instead categorize published messages into classes without knowledge of which subscribes, if any, there maybe.
   </p>
   <p>
     &nbsp;&nbsp;&nbsp;&nbsp; The way I implemented this design pattern is through a class project that I had worked on during my time in college, in the project we were tasked in creating a site that would display all available food options with our school campus.
-In the site it would have a venues page which showed all available food establishments and a vendors page for a new vendor to login and be able to create thier own vendor profile under the venues pages.
-The way I implemented the publish-subscribe scribe is by designating that when a user has logged in and if that users rold is a vendor the vendor option would show up, because the vendor was a subscribe to our set assignment role and is able to publish their establishment within the venues page.
+In the site it would have a venues page which showed all available food establishments and a vendors page for a new vendor to login and be able to create their own vendor profile under the venues pages.
+The way I implemented the publish-subscribe scribe is by designating that when a user has logged in and if that user's role is a vendor the vendor option would show up, because the vendor was a subscriber to our set assignment role and is able to publish their establishment within the venues page.
 The example code can be seen below.
   </p>
 </div>
 ```js